Ardetis/DeckyInhibitScreenSaver_Dropdown/README.md

 Disabled, 1 minutes, 5 minutes, 15 minutes, 30 minutes, 1 hour.

+Credits to xfangfang, buy him a cup of coffee (https://www.paypal.me/xfangfang)

 [中文说明](./README_ZH.md)

 This is a plugin for Decky Loader (A plugin loader for the Steam Deck), it will automatically inhibit screensaver during video playback under SteamOS game mode.